nahhididwin/Hung_WAIRNI/WAIRNI.v3.0/README (3).txt

 Publication date (DD/MM/YYYY): 06/11/2025

-This project uses this license (MIT LICENSE) : https://github.com/nahhididwin/Hung_WAIRNI/blob/main/LICENSE This version is based on many things from the previous version: https://github.com/nahhididwin/Hung_WAIRNI/tree/main/WAIRNI.v2.0
+This project uses this license (MIT LICENSE) : https://github.com/nahhididwin/Hung_WAIRNI/blob/main/LICENSE This version is based on many things from the previous version (This is not a request to reread the previous version, it is just a notice) : https://github.com/nahhididwin/Hung_WAIRNI/tree/main/WAIRNI.v2.0

 --
 Main parts: